BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_2_Building_the_Structure_of_P2SH.md

 ## Hash a Serialized Script

-After you've created a locking script and serialized a locking script, the third step in creating a P2SH transaction is to hash the loacking script.
+After you've created a locking script and serialized a locking script, the third step in creating a P2SH transaction is to hash the locking script.
 As we noted, a 20-byte OP_HASH160 hash is created through a combination of a SHA-256 hash and a RIPEMD-160 hash.
 Hashing a serialized script thus takes two commands: `openssl dgst -sha256 -binary` does the SHA-256 hash and outputs a binary to be sent through the pipe, then `openssl dgst -rmd160` takes that binary stream, does a RIPEMD-160 hash, and finally outputs a human-readable hexcode.

 Here's the whole pipe, including the transformation of the hex to binary:
 ```